hardcamls/zprize/apps/ntt/ntt-parallel-cores-app.md

 hardcaml_app: ntt_parallel.bc.js
 ---

-# INNT parallel core design.
+# INTT parallel core design.

 Configure, download and simulate our core INTT design from the comfort of your browser!